-Since becoming Receiver of Taxes, Don Clavin has made a commitment to enhance service while being fiscally responsible.
-Two satellite tax offices were created in Lawrence and Hicksville, in addition to extending office hours from 8 a.m. to 6 p.m. during the tax payment seasons for the convenience of taxpayers.
-Moreover, Clavin uses Hempstead Town’s Mobile Town Hall, obtained through a New York State grant from Senator Charles Fuschillo, to collect taxes and address the concerns of town residents.
-Don has implemented an e-mail reminder program to help taxpayers make timely tax payments.
+As Receiver of Taxes, Don Clavin is committed to enhancing service while being fiscally responsible.
+Under his leadership, two satellite tax offices were created in Lawrence and Hicksville, in addition to extending office hours from 8 a.m. to 6 p.m. during the tax payment seasons for the convenience of taxpayers.
+Clavin utilizes Hempstead Town’s Mobile Town Hall to collect taxes at various senior citizen centers and other convenient locations.
+Don has implemented e-mail and text message reminder programs to help taxpayers make timely tax payments.
 Taxpayers now have the convenience of paying their tax bills by credit card or e-check, online or by telephone.
-Lastly, he has created the first taxpayer drive-thru payment window on Long Island.
-All of these initiatives and projects have been completed and operate at no additional cost to the taxpayers!
+Additionally, he has created the first taxpayer drive-thru payment window in New York State.
+All of these initiatives and projects have been completed and continue to operate at no additional cost to taxpayers.

-One of Don Clavin’s most noteworthy accomplishments is the redesign of the tax bills.
-Now printed “in-house” on a laser printer in a more cost-effective manner, the new bills are much easier to read and understand.
-The most important facet of the redesigned bills is that they provide residents with a breakdown of how their tax dollars are being spent.
+One of Don Clavin’s most noteworthy accomplishments is the redesign of tax bills.
+The bills are now printed “in-house” on a laser printer in a more cost-effective manner.
+The bills are printed in a clearer fashion that is easier to understand and provides residents with a breakdown of how their tax dollars are being spent.
 Never before have residents been provided with such a clear and concise tax bill.

-Don Clavin is a third-generation resident of the Town of Hempstead.
-His mother was the first woman to ever serve as Valley Stream Village Trustee and his father served as a District Court Judge.
-Clavin is a member of the Garden City Kiwanis Club, Irish Americans in Government, the New York State Trial Lawyers Association, the Nassau County Bar Association, and the Knights of Columbus.
-Don Clavin also served as a volunteer on the Valley Stream Mayor’s Blue Ribbon Committee in the Village of Valley Stream.
-Don Clavin was also the recipient of the Heart Council of Long Island 2001 Ambassador's Award.
+Don Clavin is a lifelong resident of the Town of Hempstead, where he and his wife are proud to be raising their two daughters and son.
+His mother was the first woman to ever serve as Valley Stream Village Trustee and his father served as District Court Judge.
+Clavin is a member of the Garden City Kiwanis Club, Irish Americans in Government, the New York State Trial Lawyers Association, the Nassau County Bar Association and the Knights of Columbus.
+Clavin also served as a volunteer on the Valley Stream Mayor’s Blue Ribbon Committee in the Village of Valley Stream.

 Responsibilities of Office